ivaaak/.NET-RealEstate/README.md

 Features I intend to implement:

-- Auth0
+- Auth0  (Authorization using the standard JWT middleware)
 - Build/Configure a cralwer to copy listings from a real site/dataset
-- SignalR
+- SignalR for on-page notifications/messaging
-- Sendgrid
+- Sendgrid for emails
-- Cloudinary.Net
+- Cloudinary.Net for file upload/storage
 - Polly Persistance/Retries